Asian Markets Struggle For Traction As Trade Concerns Fester - UrduPoint

 Asian Markets Struggle For Traction As Trade Concerns Fester

-Asian markets mostly rose Wednesday but investors are growing nervous at the lack of news on China-US trade talks, with Washington yet to cancel tariffs on a swathe of Chinese goods planned for the weekend
+Asian markets were mixed Wednesday as investors grow nervous at the lack of news on China-US trade talks, with Washington yet to cancel tariffs on a swathe of Chinese goods planned for the weekend

-Hong Kong, (UrduPoint / Pakistan Point News - 11th Dec, 2019 ):Asian markets mostly rose Wednesday but investors are growing nervous at the lack of news on China-US trade talks, with Washington yet to cancel tariffs on a swathe of Chinese goods planned for the weekend.
+Hong Kong, (UrduPoint / Pakistan Point News - 11th Dec, 2019 ):Asian markets were mixed Wednesday as investors grow nervous at the lack of news on China-US trade talks, with Washington yet to cancel tariffs on a swathe of Chinese goods planned for the weekend.

-Negotiators are still trying to hammer out a mini agreement and the mood on trading floors remains upbeat, while most observers are confident the two sides will eventually reach a deal, which has fed a global equities rally for weeks.
+With negotiators still trying to hammer out a mini agreement, the mood on trading floors remains upbeat.
+Most observers have been confident the two sides will eventually reach a deal, feeding a global equities rally for weeks.

 However, a fresh round of levies on $160 billion of Chinese exports to the US is due to be imposed on December 15, and there has been no word from the White House on a possible delay to that date.